CS2510/Spring2023.Day13Starter/README.md

 The engine itself can be found in the engine directory.

+## Files and folders

+### Folders
+- The following folders each have a specific game:
+  - blink
+  - camera-tracking
+  - layers
+  - orb
+  - pong

+The engine folder holds the engine.

+The text folder cotains tests.

+The test-components folder tests components.

+The example folder holds a boilerplate game.
+If you want to start a new game, start by duplicating this folder.

+### Files
+- index.html holds a test html file that lets you see all the included games at once.
+Convenient for check that changes don't break any of the example games
+- jsdoc.config.json holds the configuration required to generate the api documentation.

 ## Conventions
 This game engine is modelled to reflect the API of Unity so students are prepared to take CS3510, Advanced Game Programming, which is taught using Unity.